hueyyeng/VesperiaGuide/docs/missables.md

 - [ ] With the Hunting Blades' Invitation 2 and if you have cleared Introductory Rank of Team Battle at the Arena, you will then unlock Majestic Rank of Team Battle.
 If you don't have Karol and Raven in the Active Party, then you will fight them in the Majestic Rank (PS3 and Definitive Edition)
 - [ ] In Heliord, go down to the Lower Section and talk to Witcher.
 Karolow X will be modified (PS3 and Definitive Edition)
 - [ ] After (One Night Training), go to Dahngrest.
 Head toward the central area and pick either choice for Karol's Infinity (Big Voice Contest)
 - [ ] With all recipes from Wonder Chef and all developed recipes, go to the Port in Nordopolica to talk to Wonder Chef for Mabo Curry recipe and the Cooking Battle Invitation.
 Go to Dahngrest to enter The Bistro Black Hole.
-The Participant should have MASTER on all HP or TP Recovery recipes and at least Three Stars for all other recipes.
+The Participant should have MASTERED on all HP or TP Recovery recipes and at least Three Stars for all other recipes.
 That will win you the Cooking Series titles (Cooking Battle)
 - [ ] In Yormgen, check the Red Box (Illusion)
 - [ ] In Yormgen, speak with the Butler of the Nobles.
 Enter the Zopheir Rift from the west and you will see the Micro Circuit.
 Report back and the male characters will get their Swimsuit Series titles.
 Talk to the Butler and go to Halure.
 Go west and talk to Giovanni near the Fountain for the Super Aer Board.
 Report back and the female characters will get their Swimsuit Seies titles (PS3 and Definitive Edition)
 - [ ] Go to Mt Temza and head to the third area for Judith's Sundering Moon (Judith's Sundering Moon Final Part)